Skip to content

 “Illustrations aren’t just in books, social media, or packaging - you can find them all around you!
 From a gargoyle on someone’s roof to graffiti and hand-drawn shop signs, there are so many creative forms in everyday places.”

-On the day, illustrators and writers also shared their own work and some of their inspirations, with Frankie Cottrell-Boyce paying tribute to Jan Pienkowski, Tom Gauld paying tribute to Edmund Gorey and Marion Deuchars (a Quentin Blake Centre trustee) to Saul Steinberg.
+On the day, illustrators and writers also shared their own work and some of their inspirations, with Frank Cottrell-Boyce(opens in new window) paying tribute to Jan Pienkowski, Tom Gauld(opens in new window) paying tribute to Edmund Gorey and Marion Deuchars(opens in new window) (a Quentin Blake Centre trustee) to Saul Steinberg.

 We were delighted to see schools and families across the UK getting involved.
 Libraries across Cornwall(opens in new window) offered drop-in making and drawing sessions, while Hull Maritime(opens in new window) challenged their social media followers to create maritime-inspired illustrations throughout the day.
 We enjoyed glimpses of the assembly and activities at Tirlebrook Primary in Tewksbury and the graphic novels created by students at St Thomas More RC College(opens in new window) in Manchester.